 - What are some good ways to get my taxable income down?
 Should I change my 401(k) contributions to Traditional instead of Roth?

 Thanks to our sponsors!

 Want to conquer your kitchen with deliciously simple recipes?
 Hello Fresh has you covered.
 Spend less time meal planning and grocery shopping with meals that come together in 30 minutes or less.
-Take advantage of Hello Fresh’s special offer for 2019: get $80 off your first month by going to hellofresh.com/affordanything80.
+Take advantage of Hello Fresh’s special offer: get $80 off your first month by going to hellofresh.com/affordanything80.

 Getting fit and staying healthy always sounds easier said than done, right?
 Well, OpenFit takes all of the complexity out of losing weight and getting fit.
 It’s a brand new simple streaming service that allows you to work-out from the comfort of your living room in as little as 10 minutes a day.
 Text Paula to 303030 to get full access to OpenFit, totally free.

 Simple Contacts is a super easy way to renew your contact lens prescription – you can reorder your brand of contacts from anywhere in minutes.
 You take a 5-minute vision test from your phone or computer, the results get reviewed by a licensed doctor, and you receive a renewed 1-year prescription.
 Get $20 off your order by going to simplecontacts.com/paula!

 Unlike other job sites, ZipRecruiter finds qualified candidates for you.
 Its so effective that 4 out of 5 employers who post on ZipRecruiter get a quality candidate through the site within the first day.
 Try it for free: go to ziprecruiter.com/afford.